POSITION TITLE: CASE MANAGER

-- Ability to work independently, adapt easily to change, and handle stressful situations effectively and regularly
+- Ability to work independently, adapt easily to change, and handle stressful situations effectively and on a regular basis

 - Experience working with a diverse group of people

-- Understands issues of oppression, homelessness, violence against women and children, racism, intersectionalities and poverty
+- Understands issues of oppression, homelessness, violence against women and children, poverty, racism and intersectionalities

 - Basic knowledge of housing and support resources for low-income families in Whatcom County

-- Ability to read and interpret documents, and write routine reports and correspondence with clarity and effectiveness
+- Ability to read and interpret documents, and write routine reports and correspondence with clarity and efficiency

 - Proficiency with word processing, Microsoft Office programs, and internet software